 View full blog post: ROMELIO & KIKI WATERFALL IN NGÄBE-BUGLÉ REGION

 Choclon Waterfall is a beautiful twin falls at the end of a small gorge.
 The tiny amphitheater is the perfect place for a short hike and to hang out in the afternoon with friends on a sunny day.
-The water has a beautiful blue tinge to it and vines growing all around the walls of the waterfalls giving this spot a magical atmosphere.
+The water has a beautiful blue tinge to it and vines grow all around the walls of the waterfalls giving this spot a magical atmosphere.
 I really love this little amphitheater and hanging out here for the afternoon in the sun is one of my favorite things to do in Chiriqui.

 View full blog post: CHOCLON WATERFALL IN CHIRIQUI